 Dallas is home to the largest art district

-When people think of art, they typically think of cities on the coast such as New York City or Los Angeles, but when it comes to having the largest art district, Dallas has everyone beat with the Bishop Arts District, along with the design district.
+When people think of art, they typically think of cities on the coast such as New York City or Los Angeles, but when it comes to having the largest art district, Dallas has everyone beat with the Bishop Arts District, along with the Dallas Design District.
 Nobody does art like Dallas, and the Bishop Arts District is spread across 19 blocks and contains street art, galleries, museums, venues, and pop-up vendors.

 Largest urban park